 The Rennie Party

-In 1862, a party of five hopeful prospectors set out from London, Ontario, on a difficult land route that would take them to Barkerville, BC, the epicenter of the Cariboo Gold Rush.
+In 1862, a party of five hopeful prospectors set out from London, Ontario, on a difficult land route that would take them to Barkerville, British Columbia, the epicenter of the Cariboo Gold Rush.
 But near the end of their journey, as they canoed west on the Fraser River, tragedy struck the group.
 Their boat was destroyed just downstream of where the Huble Homestead would later be built, and two of them left the others in an unsuccessful attempt to get help from Fort George.
 The three remaining travelers suffered a gruesome death in the harsh winter, the full details of which were only discovered several months later.
 Two newspaper articles from the time recount the story.
-The first is one survivor’s account of the journey west; the other reports John Giscome’s findings on the fates of the three deceased overlanders.
+The first is one survivor’s account of the journey west; the other reports John Robert Giscome’s findings on the fates of the three deceased Overlanders.

 The weather there was quite fine, as it had been for most of their journey.
 Indeed, Gilbert said it was so mild that some of the meat they were drying spoiled, and blood-sucking black flies caused great annoyance.
-They spent 11 days there drying meat and building two canoes, which guides recommended they lash together to avoid upsetting.
-The river, which would later be dynamited by the Grand Trunk Pacific railway to clear some of the rapids, was at the time quite dangerous.
-On the 15th, they set out on the Fraser River in their canoes, continually running rapids for two weeks.
-At the Fraser’s Grand Canyon, a treacherous gorge some 140 km upstream of Prince George, they spent three days making a portage (meaning they carried their canoes over land to a calmer point in the river).
-But the worst was yet to come.
-Their delayed departure on their journey would prove to be a source of great suffering for them when, on October 29th, the weather caught up to the season and their misfortune began.
+They spent 11 days there drying meat and building two canoes, which guides recommended they lash together to avoid having an upset.
+The river, which would later be blasted with dynamite by the Grand Trunk Pacific railway to clear some of the rapids, was quite dangerous.
+On the 15th of October they set out on the Fraser River in their canoes, continually running rapids for two weeks.
+Once they reached the Fraser River's 'Grand Canyon,' a treacherous gorge approximately 140 kilometres upstream of present-day Prince George, they spent three days portaging.
+This meant the men got out of the water and carried their canoes, on land, to a calmer point in the river.
+However, the worst was yet to come.
+The delayed departure on their journey would prove to be a source of great suffering for them when, on October 29th, the weather caught up to the season and their misfortune began.

-It was now October 31st, and their situation was dire.
+It was now October 31st and their situation was dire.
 Having spent two nights in a canoe with only dried meat to eat, the rest of the party was now just as wet and cold as Wright.
 None of them were able to light a fire that day.
-In addition, when the small canoe sank, they lost nearly all their money, much of their clothing and bedding, and most of their food.
+In addition, when the small canoe sank, they lost nearly all of their money, much of their clothing and bedding, and most of their food.
 They spent the night huddled together in a nook in the rocks, covered in their blankets and buffalo skins.
 John Helstone and Thomas Rennie both had their feet badly frozen.

 They eventually managed to kindle a fire via gunpowder in a dry handkerchief, which allowed them to dry their clothes and cook some provisions.
 The party made a brush heap for shelter and built a kind of bridge to get their canoe off the rock.
-On November 4th, they attempted to continue down the river in the canoe, but were unable to because of the ice.
+On November 4th they attempted to continue down the river in the canoe, but were unable to because of the ice.
 Provisions were running low, and Wright, Helstone, and Thomas Rennie were in a desperate state.
 Believing that they would all perish if they remained there, the three men persuaded the reluctant Gilbert and William Rennie to seek aid from Fort George.

-While Giscome was writing to Mr. Charles about his findings, the natives who had helped him pack over the portage became upset, thinking that he was accusing them in his letter.
+While Giscome was writing to Mr. Charles about his findings, the men who had helped him pack over the portage became upset, thinking that he was accusing them in his letter.
 After he assured them that this was not the case, one of them told Giscome where the third man’s body could be found.
 He was lying over a rise, more than 300 yards from the camp.
 He was stripped of his clothes and had several hatchet wounds on his head and body.